RannyKaddoura/UdaciCard/README.md

   </a>
 </p>

- - you will be able to run you application if you use the QR code reader on your mobile expo version
+ - you will be able to run you application if you use the QR code reader in expo on your mobile.